 It's a very creative group: they even used to have a Morrissey family YouTube channel for posting videos they made together.
 Flo is a musician and is often away on tour, which sounds quite painful for the sisters: Flo misses out on the youngest ones growing up as they change so quickly, she says, and they all miss her when she's away.
 But the difficulties of age gaps and space clearly don't bother the Morrisseys: Cecily is even thinking of having seven children of her own when she grows up.

 Cecily: They're always nice to you and they never let you down, usually.
 I miss Flo when she's not here, she always makes me laugh and she is really good at things, and I really want to learn from her.

 Clara: You always have someone to talk to, laugh with.

 Almost a decade apart, Ambi felt like an only child until Ria was born, and has strong memories of craving the company of another child.
-Talking about the early years, when Ambi was a kid/early teen and Ria was an infant, the sisters refer to Ambi as a "second mum" and to Ria as her "living doll".
-During school holidays, Ambi would take Ria off to art galleries, museums and the theatre; a little six-year-old hanging out with her older sister's cool mates.
+Talking about the early years, when Ambi was a kid/early teen and Ria was an infant, the sisters refer to Ambi as a "second mum" and to Ria as her "living doll."
+During school holidays, Ambi would take Ria off to art galleries, museums, and the theater; a little six-year-old hanging out with her older sister's cool friends.

-Ria: When she went away to uni I felt distraught, I felt like I lost everything.
+Ria: When she went away to university I felt distraught, I felt like I lost everything.
 I can't cope without her to any extent.